syncthing/syncthing/specs/bep-v1.rst

 There is no required order or synchronization among BEP messages except as noted per message type - any message type may be sent at any time and the sender need not await a response to one message before sending another.
-Responses MUST however be sent in the same order as the requests are received.

 The underlying transport protocol MUST be TCP.

 Messages
 --------

 Every message starts with one 32 bit word indicating the message version, type and ID, followed by the length of the message.
 The header is in network byte order, i.e. big endian.
+In this document, in diagrams and text, "bit 0" refers to the *most significant* bit of a word; "bit 31" is thus the least significant bit of a 32 bit word.

 ::